 Dr. Tom Avery (1949-2008):

-For more on Tom Avery’s life and work, please see the Tribute to Dr. Tom Avery in the ICE library.
+For more on Tom Avery’s life and work, please see the Tribute to Dr. Tom Avery in the GEN library.

 Scholarships facilitate training and development in ethnodoxology for people from underserved communities.